-The principal activities of the subsidiary are stated in Note 7 to the financial statements.
+The principal activities of the subsidiaries are stated in Note 7 to the financial statements.

-The consolidated statement of financial position of the Group and the statement of financial position of the Company as at 31 March 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows of the Group for the financial period from 18 August 2023 (date of incorporation of the subsidiary) to 31 March 2023, the financial performance and the statement of changes in equity of the Company for the year ended 31 March 2023, were authorised for issue by the Board of Directors on 4 May 2023.
+The consolidated financial statements of the Group and statement of financial position, statements of comprehensive income and statement of changes in equity of the Company for the year ended 31 March 2025 were authorised for issue by the Board of Directors on 30 April 2025.